5 Steps To Build An Effective On-The-Job Training Program

 The ADDIE method is flexible, essentially asking that you consider what you need and want for your specific business, and then design and measure accordingly.

 1. Assess your employees and the skills needed for the job

 Analysis is a particularly important part of successfully creating a training program.
 You will be answering questions such as:

 - What do your employees need to know?

 - What do your employees already know?

 - How do your employees learn best?

-- What do I need from my employees?
+- What do you need from your employees?

 - What kind of training meets all of these needs?

-- Do I have qualified people to do the training?
+- Do you have qualified people to do the training?